davidwernerhh/manager-manual/README.md

 ## My expectations for everyone who reports to me

-Additionally and partly overlapping to the text above
+Additionally and partly overlapping to the text above.
+But regardless if you are an engineer, a people manager or act in a different role.
+When you report to me, there are some principles and expectations we should talk about.

 - Get results.
 Do your job.
 This is your first and primary responsibility.
 - Make mistakes, but learn from it.